Code-Institute-Submissions/First-milestone-project-45/TESTING.md

   - The ‘Submit’ button goes a darker green when you hover over it and when you click it and then goes back to the previous green colour.

-- User has read through the information of the home page and feels this is too much change in their lives but still wants to change a small part of their lifestyle and wants to know what eco products they can buy.
+- As a user, I have read through the information on the home page and feel this is too much change in my life but I still want to change a small part of my lifestyle, so I to know what eco products to buy.

   - Go to the navigation menu bar and click on ‘Home’, scroll down to the ‘Related Interests’ section and click on ‘More Info’ in the ‘Eco Home Products’ card.

-- User wants to know the cost of an earthship, tiny house or shipping container home in the UK.
+- As a user, I want to know the cost of an earthship, tiny house or shipping container home in the UK.

   - There are many factors to consider to find out the cost such as land price, size of house, energy resources, water supply, modern conveniences and technologies.
 Go to the resources page and in the website links there is information for how much it would cost for these factors.